Premarital Cohabitation and the Odds of Divorce: The Latest

 Pumping the Brakes on the Conclusions of No Added Risk

 Cohabitation is the gift that keeps on giving to family science, providing generations of scholars with the opportunity to say, “Look here, wow, this is strange.”
 And people remain interested.
 We have seen major stories on cohabitation break across the media for over 20 years, because it’s interesting.
 In fact, here is a recent story in The Atlantic about this very thing, and it includes numerous quotes from second author here, Galena Rhoades, based on our work.
 We think this subject keeps getting lots of ink, because the findings have tended to be so counterintuitive.
 Most people believe that living together before marriage should improve the odds of doing well in marriage.
 However, whatever else is true, there is very scant evidence to support this belief in a positive effect (more on that can be found in this piece).

 By the way, we’re not trying to change your views of whether or not a couple should live together before marriage.
 Our own views are complex and nuanced.
 However, we may convince you that there is something to learn from the research that bears on what pathways may be wiser than others for the average person.
 So, let’s get back to the new study that is getting a lot of buzz.

-In particular, Rosenfeld and Roesler suggest that those who live together before marriage have an advantage in the first year because they are already used to all the changes that come with living together.
+In particular, Rosenfeld and Roesler suggest that those who live together before marriage have an advantage in the first year, because they are already used to all the changes that come with living together.
 Those who go straight into marriage without living together have a bigger immediate shock to negotiate after marriage, and as a result, have a short-term increased risk that’s greater than those already living together.
-But that’s short-term, and the risk remains long-term.
+But that’s the short term, and the risk remains long term.

 Here is a quote from the new paper (Figure 2 below is included here with permission):